PHANTOM-op/hh/About-Vortex.md

 **Matthew**#2334 (349007194768801792)
 > **Vortex is the best moderation bot available and has helped me immensely in keeping my servers safe.
 Its auto-moderation features and easy customization offers top of the line service for any user.
 I would recommend Vortex to every community because of how easy it is to setup and use!**

+**Your Testimonial Here**
+> **Does your community benefit from Vortex?
+Want to share your experience and how the bot has helped make your community manageable?
+Feel free to contact me (jagrosh#4824) with a description of your community and how Vortex has helped it, and you may see your review here!**